tylercws/DevOpsBlog/Journey Into DevOps.md

 Depsite the looming sense of being an ""fake and not deserving"", I was telling everyone and everything about my new job - even my cats, who seemed to be the least thrilled.

+Digital With Purpose are designing and developing user-centred services for millions of people in the UK!
+As one of the most advanced digital organisations in government, I Will be helping push the digital front by delivering some of the largest tech projects in the UK!

 I'm excited to be an apprentice again, and I'm now back to knowing nothing, asking everything and breaking things for fun!
 <p align="center">